LOUDO56/PyMacroRecord/TUTORIAL.md

 * Interval: This setting specifies the interval (in seconds) between each repetition of the macro.
 For example, if you set "Interval" to 600, the macro will be repeated every 10 minutes.
 * Repeat: This setting specifies the number of times the macro should be repeated.
 For example, if you set "Repeat" to 5, the macro will be repeated 5 times.

-To schedule the playback to run every 24 hours, you can set the "Interval" to 86400 seconds (24 hours) and "Repeat" to a high number or leave it as 0 if you want it to run indefinitely.
+To schedule the playback to run every 24 hours, you can set the "Interval" to 86400 seconds (24 hours) and "Repeat" to a high number.
 The "For" setting can be set to 0 if you don't want to limit the total duration.